codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 [Download Theme](https://gitlab.com/NovaQC/vlc-yaru-dark/-/raw/master/YaruDark.vlt)

-To enable the theme just open VLC and go to
+To enable the theme just open VLC and go to:

 Preferences > Interface and click the radial button that says "Use Custom Skin".

 {{< image src="//images/screenshot-vlc-skin-prefs.png" caption="VLC Skin Preferences"  src-l="/images/screenshot-vlc-skin-prefs.png" linked=true  >}}

+Then restart VLC and the skin will be active.